-Collecting multiple phone charges with every mobile phone purchase have always been a problem for the environment and consumers, but hopefully this is now to change in 2011.
+Collecting multiple phone chargers with every mobile phone purchase has always been a problem for the environment and consumers, but hopefully, this is now set to change in 2011.

 The process to create common chargers began in June 2009 when the Commission won pledges from phone firms to back any standards it drew up.
 The common chargers will be based around micro-USB technology and could see the end of proprietary power ports on handsets.